djha-skin/nrdl/README.md

         of constants.
 This category includes such languages as C, C++, Java, Golang, Rust, and Zig.
-      - Languages with a concept of a keyword datatype should decode NRDL symbols as datatypes.
+      - Languages with a concept of a keyword datatype should decode NRDL symbols as keywords.
 This includes such languages as Common Lisp, Clojure, Janet, Elixir, and Ruby.
       - Languages with the concept of a symbol as a datatype but not keywords should decode NRDL symbols as symbols.
 This includes members of the